What is a Savannah cat?

 Highly Intelligent

-These cats are super smart, they can open doors, cabinets, drawers, unzip , turn on water faucets and can learn the basics dog commands like sit, stay, lay, Jump etc… They are always on the edge and needs to explore and push their limits.
+These cats are incredibly smart; they can open doors, cabinets, and drawers, unzip items, turn on water faucets, and learn basic dog commands like sit, stay, lay, and jump, among others.
+They are always on the edge and need to explore and push their limits.

 Talkative

 They love to talk.
-Not all of them are vocal but most are.
+Although not all of them are vocal, most are.
 They can express themselves and will let you know if they want something from you.

 Water

-Savannah cats LOVES water!
-As soon as you will be near a running water source in your home, they will surround you.
+Savannah cats love water!
+As soon as you are near a running water source in your home, they will surround you.

 Walks

-Savannah cats love to go outside for a walk on a leash or in a catio.
-They love being outside in nature.
-If you have the space, make sure they are secure because they tend to be runners and love to explore.
-NEVER LET THEM ROAM FREELY UNATTEMPTED, THEY MAY NOT RETURN IF THEY EXPLORE OUTSIDE YOUR PERIMETER.
+Savannah cats enjoy going outdoors for a walk on a leash or in a catio.
+They relish being in nature.
+If you have the space, ensure they are secure, as they have a tendency to run and love to explore.
+NEVER LET THEM ROAM FREELY UNATTENDED; THEY MAY NOT RETURN IF THEY VENTURE BEYOND YOUR PERIMETER.

 How high can a Savannah cat jump?

-Savannah cats are known for their impressive jumping ability.
-They have been reported to jump up to 7 to 8 feet vertically from a standing position.
-Their agility and athleticism come from their heritage, as they are a crossbreed between domestic cats and servals, which are wild African cats known for their jumping prowess.
+Savannah cats are renowned for their remarkable jumping ability.
+Reports indicate that they can leap as high as 7 to 8 feet vertically from a standing position.
+Their agility and athleticism stem from their heritage as a crossbreed between domestic cats and servals, wild African cats celebrated for their jumping prowess.

 Taking care of tour Savannah cat